 Considering this, it only makes sense that the best option is to have an expert handle the advising, consulting and implementation process for effective security systems, which will help protect our IT systems.

 Some decisions can only be made if we possess the right amount of technical knowledge for identifying the appropriateness of the proposed actions.

-In this sense, the fact of not having previously had major problems related to cybersecurity, or having poor technical advice, can lead us to oversimplify the scope of the solutions applied or to think that we have all the risks well covered., without it being true.
+In this sense, not having faced major cybersecurity problems beforehand, or receiving bad technical advice, may lead us to oversimplify the scope of our solutions or believe we have all the risks fully covered, when this is not the case.

-We are aware of the damage that can be caused to an organization by not knowing these risks and not having an adequate cybersecurity solution that deals with them at all levels, whether they come from the external online environment or arise from activities internal.
+We understand the damage an organization may suffer by not knowing these risks and by not having the right cybersecurity for tackling them at all levels, whether risks are coming from the external online environment, or appear as a result of internal activities.

 7 myths about cybersecurity